-Out-of-school: The student must stay at home for one or more days and they will get a "0" in each classwork, test, quiz or project given during those days.
+At Home suspension: The student must stay at home for one or more days and they will get a "0" in each classwork, test, quiz or project given during those days.

 Disciplinary Probation: A student placed on probation must agree to plan for correcting the behavior and meet with the Dean of Students, Principal and/or School Counselor regularly during the probation period.
+The student's participation in any curricular, extracurricular, or sports activity may be suspended.

-Disciplinary Committee: The Disciplinary Committee is composed of staff and faculty members representing different grade levels who meet to evaluate discipline problems with students who have been involved in any violation of rules stated in the Student Handbook.
+Disciplinary Committee: The Disciplinary Committee is composed of staff and faculty members representing different grade levels who meet to evaluate discipline situations with students who have been involved in any violation of rules stated in the Student Handbook.
 No parents or legal counselors will be allowed in this meeting.